aaronpkelly/aaronpkelly.github.io/_posts/2020-01-01-creating-a-rss-feed-for-github-pages.md

+---
+title: Creating a RSS feed for Github Pages
+description: How I added an RSS feed to my blog on Github Pages using jekyll-feed
+---

 # Creating a RSS feed for Github Pages

 In the beginning, it was good.
 A large folder of posts, some simple bash scripts to generate an index with links to all of them... all was well.
 Soon however, I realised I was missing something I really wanted - the ability to offer a good RSS feed to my readers.